-I would like to thank Tina from the NOSC who phoned me every week to talk to me and encourage me.
+I would like to thank Tina from the NOSC who phoned me regularly to talk to me and encourage me.
 In my first month I lost 18lb and I started to eat smaller portions which were making me full.
 As the weight came off I went back to the gym and as I exercised, my weight loss sped up.

 At the end of my twelve months with the balloon, on the 16th May, the balloon was removed at the same hospital by the same doctor.
 I will continue to speak to Tina at the NOSC for another six months to reinforce all the changes I have made and to work to avoid putting the weight back on.